jordanbui23/RocketLeagueInsiderWebScraper/README.md

 # RocketLeagueInsiderWebScraper
 A Rocket League trading website web scraper that texts the user an update on the prices of specified items during specified intervals.
+This is meant for rocket league traders that have a working knowledge of Python.

 #### Packages/Libraries needed
 1. BeautifulSoup